mangdags/ygg-gap-tracker-mangdags/README.md

 # HOW TO USE

-• Make a Copy of the Google Sheet
+• Make a Copy of the Google Sheet<br />
-• Go to your own copy
+• Go to your own copy<br />
-• Click Extensions then select Apps Script
+• Click Extensions then select Apps Script<br />
-• Copy the script from this repository
+• Copy the script from this repository<br />
-• Paste it into the script Editor
+• Paste it into the script Editor<br />
-• Give script a name on the upper left
+• Give script a name on the upper left<br />
 • Click save